algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-05-17-python-guide.md

 This next algorithm shows how to create an algorithm working with a data file that a user has stored using Algorithmia's [Hosted Data Source](/algorithm-development/data-sources/hosted-data-guide/).

-**Note:** While users who consume an algorithm have access to both Dropbox and Amazon S3 connectors, algorithm developers can only use the Algorithmia [Hosted Data Source](/algorithm-development/data-sources/hosted-data-guide/) to host data for algorithm development.
+While users who consume an algorithm have access to both Dropbox and Amazon S3 connectors, algorithm developers can only use the Algorithmia [Hosted Data Source](/algorithm-development/data-sources/hosted-data-guide/) to host data for algorithm development.
+{: .notice-warning}

 This example shows how to create an algorithm that takes a user's file stored in a data collection on the Algorithmia platform and tokenizes the text: